tensorflow/docs/site/en/install/lang_java.md

 ## Versions

 TensorFlow Java has its own release cycle, independent from the [TensorFlow runtime](https://github.com/tensorflow/tensorflow).
-In consequence, its version does not match the version of TensorFlow runtime it runs on.
+Consequently, its version does not match the version of TensorFlow runtime it runs on.
 Consult the TensorFlow Java [versioning table](https://github.com/tensorflow/java/#tensorflow-version-support) to list all versions available and their mapping with the TensorFlow runtime.